 However, they do require that you keep a record of your child’s attendance throughout the school year.

-The Delaware Homeschool Law does not require homeschoolers to participate in testing.
+The Delaware Homeschool Law does not require homeschool students to participate in yearly testing.

 Immunization Laws For Delaware Homeschoolers